Acidmanic/pactbroker-server/Readme.md

 * [Provides an artifact server](#Artifact-Server-Apis)
   * artifacts can be uploaded to artifacts server through multipart post call to artifacts/upload
   * uploaded artifacts can be downloaded by their names from artifacts/<artifact-file-name>
+* Simple proxy
+  * A small proxy endpoint suitable for text files and small artifacts.

 Pact Broker Api
 ====================